SylverStudios/SylverStudios.github.io/_posts/2019-04-14-ferryman-post.md

 This part was awesome for us.
 Historically, we have had very soft deadlines, if any at all.
-The deadline was non-negotiable and it was short, we knew exactly how much effort we would be able to put in before losing our sanity.
+The deadline was non-negotiable and it was short; we knew exactly how much effort we would be able to put in before losing our sanity.
 We prioritized ruthlessly, cutting out many "fun", but inessential features.
 We went through many rounds of scaling down the scope and at the end of Saturday morning, we had a plan for the minimal features that we could still consider a "game."
-The constraint of the jam was a huge benefit, because we _had_ to think thin, we set ourselves up for success and produced something usable.
+The constraint of the jam was a huge benefit.
+We _had_ to think thin, we set ourselves up for success, and produced something usable.

 Of course this didn't lead to the world's most exciting game, but that wasn't our goal.
 We wanted to challenge ourselves to learn Unity, plan well, and execute.